 When creating a work of art, it is essential to consider the negative and positive spaces.

-The negative space consists of the area around and between the main subject matter.
+The negative space is the area around and between the main subject matter.
 By paying attention to the negative space, you can create depth and dimension in your work, which is done by using contrasting colors.

 If you are painting a portrait, you could use a light color for the background and a dark color for the subject matter, creating a sense of depth and making the subject matter stand out.

-You can add exciting details to your work by paying attention to the negative space.
+You can add exciting details to your work by highlighting the negative space.

 To Emphasize the Main Subject